mobeets/blog/_posts/articles/2017-02-14-high-dimension-paradox.md

 [^2]: The values I'm plotting are: $$ 1 - (1-F_k(1))^N) $$, for $$N = 100,000$$.

-[^3]: Once you have above $$k=5$$ dimensions, the volume of a k-ball does start decreasing as you add more dimensions.
+[^3]: Once you have above $$k=5$$ dimensions, the volume of a k-ball with radius $$1$$ does start decreasing as you add more dimensions.
 So you might be concerned this result just has to do with the density of points decreasing in high-d.
-However, we could consider different radii for our k-ball (i.e., other than $$R=1$$) to keep the density fixed, and we'd still reach a similar conclusion.
+However, I tried using different radii for our k-ball to keep the density fixed, and reached a similar conclusion.

 [^4]: Suppose I tell you the average weight of an adult is 100 pounds.
 Then think about taking samples of two people ($$k=2$$).
 How often would you expect to find that each person's weight was within 1 pound of 100 pounds?
 It could happen.
 Now, take samples of twenty people ($$k=20$$) and ask yourself how often you'd expect to find a sample where _all twenty people_ had a weight within 1 pound of 100 pounds.
 Clearly, as $$k$$ increases, the chances of this happening go to zero.